 As we enter a time of uncertainty with many people facing periods of isolation, it’s important to continue to look after your health and wellbeing and some of the simplest ways to do this is through diet and movement.

 You might be wondering how you can keep up your healthy habits during social isolation and with limited options available at the grocery store.
-Lung Foundation Australia Respiratory Care Nurse Nicole Parkinson sat down to share her tips and advice.
+Lung Foundation Australia Respiratory Care Nurse Amanda Curran sat down to share her tips and advice.

 “Often people think healthy eating means hours in the kitchen preparing meals and expensive trips to the grocery shop.
 If you commonly experience fatigue and breathlessness it may be difficult to spend lots of time prepping and cooking.